rojasarah/group-activity-recognition-gnn/README.md

 2. **Prepare the dataset**

-   There are two ways to populate the dataset, depending on whether you have access to the real surveillance videos or simply want to try out the pipeline:

-   **a.
-Using your own videos**

-   Follow these high‑level steps to generate skeleton data from raw videos:
+   Follow these high‑level steps to generate the skeleton data:

    ```bash
    # 1. Run pose estimation to extract skeletons